AdobeDocs/experience-manager-65.en/help/release-notes/sp-release-notes.md

 <!-- TBD:
 * Using the Connected Assets functionality, it is now possible to connect up to 3 [!DNL Sites] instances with 1 [!DNL Assets] instances.
 The configuration user interface now allows the administrators to provide the details of these [!DNL Sites] instances. -->

-* On an asset's [!UICONTROL Properties] page, you can now view a list of all the [!DNL Sites] pages that use the asset.
-The clickable references include pages across local and remote [!DNL Sites] deployments (when using Connected Assets functionality).
+* When using [Connected Assets functionality](/help/assets/use-assets-across-connected-assets-instances.md), you can now view a list of all the [!DNL Sites] pages that use the asset.
+These references to an asset are available in an asset's [!UICONTROL Properties] page.
+This allows administrators, marketers, and librarians a complete view of assets usage, allowing for better tracking, management, and brand consistency.

 * When deleting an asset that is referenced in a web page, [!DNL Experience Manager] displays a warning.
-You can force delete a referenced asset or check the references in the [!DNL Properties] page of the asset.
+You can force delete a referenced asset or check and modify the references that are displayed in the [!DNL Properties] page of the asset.
+Clicking the references opens the local and remote [!DNL Sites] pages.

 * Sorting the Live Copy pages available for rollout using the [!UICONTROL Name], [!UICONTROL Last modified date,] and [!UICONTROL Last rollout date] properties.